 5. Sitting on the floor, pushing and rolling the weighted medicine ball back and forth!

-He did enjoy having the medicine ball bump into him!
+My son did enjoy having the medicine ball bump into him!
 We used this as an opportunity to count while we rolled too.
 Together we counted up to 150.
 Rolling the weighted ball is always appealing to him.
-He always enjoys counting or doing the alphabet along with it!
-His sensory needs are being met so he can focus on the task!
+He always enjoys counting or doing the alphabet along with it.
+His sensory needs are being met so he can focus on the task.

 6. Race to collect the Easter eggs and then put them back!

-I hope you enjoyed our gross motor sensory play!
+I hope you enjoyed our simple indoor gross motor activities!
 We sure did!
-I am confident that these gross motor sensory games gave him a good amount of proprioception and vestibular input.
+I am confident that these sensory motor activities gave my son a good amount of proprioception and vestibular input.
 Plus they are great energy busters!